regen-foundation/policies/README.md

 In this repository, you can find:
 - By-Laws
 - Conflict-of-Interest Policy
-- Treasury Management Policy
 - Financial Management Policy
+- Delaware Formation Papers
+- Grant Responsibility Expenditure Agreement
-- Custody and Nominee Agreement
+- Custody & Nominee Agreement
+- Token Ownership and Trading Policy
+- Treasury Policy

 The Custody and Nominee Agreement is show here as a template, for the security of these wallets and nominees.

+The Grant Responsibility Expenditure Agreement is a template for EnDAOment recipients.